 IBKR's own documentation includes an important caveat: the responses are generated by an LLM and are provided "as is."
 That means IBot should be treated as a convenience layer, not as a source of authoritative investment judgment.

 For order entry and navigation, that is manageable because the user can verify the contract, price, and order details before submission.
 For more interpretive questions, the value is lower than with a purpose-built tool like Ask IBKR or AI Screener.
+You should never rely on IBot for complex derivative pricing or margin requirement explanations without cross-referencing the official IBKR margin calculator.

 2. AI Screener: the best IBKR AI tool for turning an idea into a watchlist